-Hope’s population includes clients from Honk Kong, Holland, Ireland, Taiwan, Thailand, Germany, The Netherlands, Wales, Scotland, Canada, New Zealand, Bulgaria, and Belgium, but the majority can be divided into three categories based on their mosquito bites: the British have welts on their legs covered in bandages.
+Hope’s population includes clients from Hong Kong, Holland, Ireland, Taiwan, Thailand, Germany, The Netherlands, Wales, Scotland, Canada, New Zealand, Bulgaria and Belgium, but the majority can be divided into three categories based on their mosquito bites: the British have welts on their legs covered in Elastoplast.
 The Americans are vocal, moaning and spraying repellent.
 The Australians don’t get bitten.

 Day by day, I establish a rhythm.
 Four AM: coffee, Camels, write.
-Yoga, mangos, and oatmeal.
+Yoga, mangos and muesli.
 Meditation, gratitude, smoothie, group, lunch.
-Afternoon activities vary: massage, Mauy Thai, homework, counseling, NA, AA.
-We count our prayer beads and practice nonviolent communication.
+Afternoon activities vary: massage, Mauy Thai, homework, counselling, NA, AA.
+We count our prayer beads and practice Nonviolent Communication.
 We chant Om.
-Outside of the schedule, we have no option but to "sit with ourselves" and our feelings, no matter how unbearable that may be.
+Outside the schedule we have no option but to "sit with ourselves" and our feelings, no matter how unbearable that may be.

 Hope is unlike any of these.
 It is unpretentious.
 The staff are almost all recovering addicts themselves.
 They ride scooters in flimsy shorts and T-shirts.
 Barefoot, they eat and smoke when we do.
 They talk to us.
 They are aware that being staff does not give them immunity; we are all addicts and stay clean and sober just a day at a time.

-Hope’s program is unique: It's a mix of 12-Step and Buddhist philosophies, CBT and ACT, plus elements of Smart and Refuge Recovery.
+Hope’s program is unique: a mix of 12-Step and Buddhist philosophies, CBT and ACT, plus elements of Smart and Refuge Recovery.
 An integral part of it is meditation and mindfulness.
-Unlike other treatment centers, mindfulness at Hope is not colored pencils and photocopied mandalas.
+Unlike other treatment centres, mindfulness at Hope is not coloured pencils and photocopied mandalas.
 Here, it is taught by an Irish recovering alcoholic named Mindful Paul.
 With his guidance, we sit or lie on cushioned mats, noticing our thoughts with curiosity.
-We recognize that our minds are like the screeching monkeys that sit on Hope’s kitchen roof, scratching and eating eggs they’ve stolen while the cooks are not looking.
+We recognise that our minds are like the screeching monkeys that sit on Hope’s kitchen roof, scratching and eating eggs they’ve stolen while the cooks are not looking.

 Mindful Paul explains the concepts and practices that helped him recover from addiction.
-His knowledge is esoterics and, at times, mind-bending: He explains lucid dreaming, impermanence, non-self, cessation, equanimity, infinite space, and nothingness.
-He tells us about ill will, which, as addicts, we have an abundance of and how the solution is Metta or Loving Kindness meditation.
+His knowledge is esoteric and, at times, mind-bending: he explains lucid dreaming, impermanence, non-self, cessation, equanimity, infinite space and no-thingness.
+He tells us about ill will, which, as addicts we have an abundance of and how the solution is Metta, or Loving Kindness meditation.
 Addiction, he says, causes suffering and the cause of addiction is repetitive craving.
-It is our relationship to craving that needs to change.
+It is our relationship to craving which needs to change.

-Henk is my six-foot-four Dutch counselor, a recovering cocaine addict who’s been clean seven years.
+Henk is my six-foot-four Dutch counsellor, a recovering cocaine addict who’s been clean seven years.
 I see him twice a week.
-He introduces me to Mr. Green, his plant, who he encourages me to talk to.
+He introduces me to Mr Green, his plant, who he encourages me to talk to.
 He stares at me a lot, completely silent, for minutes at a time.
 I learn to be still and not stomp all over the quietness.
 He bans me from “doing” over the weekend.
 I am not to write, open my laptop, or do any homework.
 I am to practice self-care.
-Initially, it’s excruciating, but by Sunday, even though I am still detoxing, I’m in a bikini drinking pomegranate juice and feebly playing pool volleyball.
+Initially, it’s excruciating, but by Sunday, even though I am still detox sick, I’m in a bikini drinking pomegranate juice and feebly playing pool volleyball.
 The goal is self-love.
-I do not need to “do.”
+I do not need to “do”.
 I am enough.

-Simon, the British co-owner of Hope, calls this doing “catch-up quick syndrome.”
+Simon, the British co-owner of Hope, calls this doing malady “catch-up quick syndrome”.